zanlib0/zanlib.dev/src/content/articles/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: 'Markdown Typography Specimens'
-pubDate: 'Jun 19 2024'
+description: 'A sample of some basic Markdown syntax to test the typesetting on the page.'
+pubDate: 'Jan 01 1970'
+language: en
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.